AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/docs/user-guide.md

 ### Notes

+- The `profile/slurm/config.yaml` has been configured for our SLURM cluster.
+This will need to be configured for the cluster you are using.
-- temp folder is set to `/gpfs/fs7/aafc/scratch/${USER}/tmpdir` for running on the GPSC.
+- temp folder is set to `path/to/scratch/${USER}/tmpdir`
 - A Snakemake report can be generated from the head node with `snakemake --report path/to/report/report_name.html`

 #### Warnings